aalee88/NonCustodial-Wallet/README.md

 - Hence accessibility to multiple wallet being stored on one account and accessibility to all of them.

-Second update features

 -Supports json encryption for better security and makes it more non custodial for the user